 TCAs are used to monitor performance through the management interface by indicating whether preset thresholds have been crossed, or whether a transmission (such as a laser transmission) is degraded.
 TCAs are not associated with severity levels.
 They are usually associated with rate, counter, and percentage parameters that are available at transponder monitoring points.
-The Performance Monitoring chapter in the Cisco ONS 15454 DWDM Reference Manual contains more information about these alerts.
+The Monitor Performance document contains more information about these alerts.